savva-k/testing-spring-boot-applications-demystified-workshop/README.md

 - [ ] Workshop infos, links for attendees on my company website
 - [ ] Prepare template for the certificate of completion
 - [ ] Show IDEA shortcut for fast test run
+- [ ] Optimize code and remove imports

 ## Workshop Slots